NAroraSparta/tech241_azure/Azure-VM_commands.md

 when you run a bash script shell in bash it kind of create subshell. after the script finishes it hang up the subshell and all the user processes withing. to prevent that you need to add nohup.

+## Automate MongoDB with an automatic script
+1. nano provision.sh

 #!/bin/bash

 # update